Skip to Content

 You should contact a lawyer as soon as you can after an arrest.
 Early involvement allows us to advise you before important decisions are made, help with bond and conditions, and begin preserving evidence.
 Our firm is ready to start working on your case as soon as you reach out.

-Talk To A Domestic Violence Lawyer Today
+Talk To A Domestic Violence Lawyer In Houston Today

-If you are facing a domestic violence charge, you do not have to handle it alone.
+Facing a domestic violence charge?
+You do not have to handle it alone.
 Early representation can influence bond conditions, the way your case is charged, and how evidence is presented in court.
 Speaking with a domestic violence lawyer Houston residents can trust gives you a clearer picture of your options.
+At The Sims Law Firm, PLLC, we bring more than 17 years of criminal law experience and a former felony prosecutor’s perspective to every case.
+We work to protect your rights, your record, and your relationships, and we guide you through each step with straightforward advice.

+Reach out now so we can begin building a defense that fits your situation.
 Call (713) 766-1445 to talk with our firm about your domestic violence case.

 A Proven Track Record